biolab/scorange-hugo/content/blog/Orange_with_Spectroscopy_Add-on_Workshop.md

 We will prove it with a simple classification workflow.
 First, install Spectroscopy add-on from Options – Add-ons menu in Orange.
 Restart Orange for the add-on to appear.
 Great, you are ready for some spectral analysis!

 Use Datasets widget and load Collagen spectroscopy data.
-This data contains cells measured with [FTIR](https://en.wikipedia.org/wiki/Fourier-transform_infrared_spectroscopy) and annotated with the major chemical compound at the imaged part of a cell.
+This data contains cells measured with {{< link_new url="https://en.wikipedia.org/wiki/Fourier-transform_infrared_spectroscopy" name="FTIR">}} and annotated with the major chemical compound at the imaged part of a cell.
 A quick glance in a Data Table will give us an idea how the data looks like.
 Seems like a very standard spectral data set.